Burden of pricey hepatitis C drugs heaviest in eastern Europe

 The study, which took account of probable confidential discounts on prices, was published in the journal PLOS Medicine.

+Gilead's head of commercial and access operations, Gregg Alton, said the pricing data listed in the study was, in many cases, "not reflective of agreements made between countries and payors who have worked with Gilead".

-The cost of Gilead's hepatitis C drugs has been contentious since the U.S. approval of Sovaldi in 2013, although the company has taken several steps to offer discounts and provide access programmes.
+The cost of Gilead's hepatitis C drugs has been contentious since the U.S. approval of Sovaldi in 2013, although the company has taken several steps to offer discounts and provide access programs.

 This includes allowing Indian drug companies to manufacture much lower-cost versions of the medicines for sale in developing countries.